AdamSitar/sn-hyprland-plugins/hyprbars/README.md

 `bar_text_size` -> (int) bar's title text font size (default 10)

 `bar_text_font` -> (str) bar's title text font (default "Sans")

+`exclude_windowrulev2` -> like hyprland windowrulev2 `WINDOW` filter. currenly if any conditon in the rule is met the window will be ignored.

 ## Buttons Config